Our Team

 Special Assistant

-On walks, Big is known to stop and plop, cross his paws and just be.
+On his walks, Big is known to simply stop, plop, cross his paws and just be.
 When he meets small dogs, he pays attention to their energy and will often sit or lay down.
-He practices gratitude for every pat, and meets challenges like long waits at the vet with acceptance.
-He walks down the street with an open mind as he uses his senses to take in the present moment.
+He practices gratitude for every pat, and meets long waits for the vet with acceptance.
+He is quite content take in the leaves and the breeze with his full presence, using all of his senses.
+Big is working on calming his amygdala when he sees an out-of-place trash can.